Quick succession relief

 Quick succession relief in the United Kingdom applies where there are two charges of Inheritance tax within five years.
+This acts as a tax shelter.
+This is governed by the IHTA.

 Inheritance tax is normally chargeable on the death estate when an individual dies.
 The death estate is the sum of assets less allowable debts and funeral expenses.
-Allowable debts are those incurred for full consideration and those imposed by law e.g. tax.
+Allowable debts are those incurred for full consideration and those imposed by law, such as taxes.

+Both the substantial law and calculation are somewhat difficult.

+Calculation

 Quick succession relief is calculated as: